Constant sounds in your head, such as a ringing or buzzing in the ears, is rarely a sign of a serious health problem.

 It’s common for people to develop tinnitus as a result of hearing loss.
 When you lose some of your hearing, your brain changes the way it processes sound frequencies.
 Hearing aids for tinnitus will amplify external sounds to improve your hearing while also masking the tinnitus sounds so your brain can just focus on the external noises and not your tinnitus.

 Tinnitus can be very frustrating and even distressing to experience and the symptoms can be made considerably worse by stress.
-Being able to relax properly by working on your breathing is one of the best tinnitus treatments.
+Being able to relax properly by working on your breathing is one of the best tinnitus exercises.
 Some people find yoga, meditation, and tai chi particularly helpful.

 Tinnitus can be extremely frustrating to live with but while there is no cure, there are ways you can manage your symptoms and improve your quality of life.
 Schedule a consultation with your hearing care professional to help you find the best treatment option and an effective coping strategy for you.